 Although spinal spacer placement surgery does not treat spinal stenosis, this outpatient procedure can help alleviate most uncomfortable symptoms caused by this condition, for example, lower back pain and leg numbness.

 After three to six months, you should notice an increased range of motion and reduced symptoms of spinal stenosis if you stick to your pain specialist's healing plan and tips.

-Find a Seasoned Pain Specialist Near Me
+Find a Los Angeles Spine Doctor Near Me

 At LAMIS Institute, we understand how bothersome the symptoms of spinal stenosis and other spinal-related conditions can be.
 Our pain specialists can offer you effective pain management treatment you seek to keep these uncomfortable symptoms at bay.

 If other non-surgical treatment options do not provide the relief you need to live a pain-free life, you could be an excellent candidate for spinal spacer placement surgery.
 Call us at 310-734-6088 to discuss your pain issue with our understanding and courteous pain specialists in Los Angeles.